 This file is created from scratch for each machine.
 A large instructional header for the use of the

-jmxremote.password is initially created for the file, then the jmx username and jmx password for the monitor and for heritrix are appended.
-It is only the jmx logins (username and password), which are used by the applications.
+jmxremote.password is initially created for the file, then the jmx username and jmx password for the monitor and for heritrix is appended.
+It is only the jmx logins (username and password), which is used by the applications.

 The login variables for the monitor are found through the paths in the settings for any of the applications: